 The Test of English as a Foreign Language (TOEFL) is administered by the TOEFL program of the Educational Testing Service (ETS) at numerous locations throughout the world.
-If not available locally or over the web, the Bulletin of Information and Registration form for TOEFL can be obtained by writing to:

 You will be required to submit TOEFL, IELTS, or PTE scores if you are an international student, US citizen, or permanent resident with international credentials whose native language is not English and who does not hold a degree from an institution in the U.S. or one of the areas listed on the Graduate School website.